merchantsedition/merchantsedition/admin-dev/themes/default/README.md

 # Back Office Theme

-This is thirty bees' default and only back office theme.
+This is Merchant's Edition's default and only back office theme.
 It comes with a couple of styles.

 ## Building